Robertboy18/Personal-Website/courses.md

 ---
 Hey Everyone~
 <hr>
 Important courses that I have taken/taking and was a Teaching Assistant for at the University of Alberta.
-The courses that I TA'ed are bolded.
+The courses that I TA'ed (Will be TA'ing) are bolded.
 Most of the information is directly referenced from the University of Alberta's course catalogue.
 <hr>
 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}